pranayb17/pranayb17/README.md

-<h4 align="center"  size='20px'>  Thank You for taking the time to view my GitHub Profile :smile: </h4>
+<h4 align="center"  size='20px'>  Thank You for taking the time to view my GitHub Profile :smiley: </h4>